-Conferral / Non-Conferral of Degrees
+Conferral of Degrees

-The Higher Degrees Committee will review the results of the each student's Doctoral Dissertation screening.
-The results will be presented to the GSA Faculty Council for approval.
-Following approval by the GSA Faculty Council, the president will confer the Doctoral Degree to successful candidates.
+The GSA Faculty Council will review the results of each student's Doctoral Dissertation screening.
+The reviewed results will be presented to the Higher Degrees Committee for approval.
+Following approval by the Higher Degrees Committee, the president will confer the Doctoral Degrees to successful candidates.